fboglind/CM2011-NER-Entity-Linking/README.md

 1) **NER** on Swedish biomedical text (1177 subset) using Hugging Face Transformers
 2) **Entity linking (EL)** from recognized mentions to **ICD‑10‑SE** using a **lexical baseline** (BM25) + optional **multilingual embeddings** reranker.

-> Target: Get a clean, reproducible baseline in ~2 weeks (fits Paperspace/non-local GPU).
+> Target: Get a clean, reproducible baseline in ~2 weeks using non-local GPU.

 ## Quick start